 Double Majors (and Other)

 The program makes it possible to pursue a double major in four years.
 Examples of possible combinations include majors in the Social Sciences, Humanities, Biological Sciences, Computer Science, or Statistics.
-Students interested in a double major are encouraged to discuss their course plans and obtain advice from their academic advisers and the Data Science program director.
-In addition, they must meet with the Data Science program director to obtain approval for their course plan.
+Students interested in a double major are strongly encouraged to discuss their course plans and obtain advice from their academic advisers and the Assistant Director of Undergraduate Data Science Studies.

 Students who have taken MATH 19620 Linear Algebra or STAT 24300 Numerical Linear Algebra may use either of these courses to replace DATA 21200 Mathematical Methods for Data Science II.
 Additionally, STAT 23400 Statistical Models and Methods combined with MATH 13300 Elementary Functions and Calculus III, MATH 15300 Calculus III, MATH 16300 Honors Calculus III, or (MATH 18300 Mathematical Methods in the Physical Sciences I + MATH 18400 Mathematical Methods in the Physical Sciences II) may replace DATA 21100 Mathematical Methods for Data Science I.